Abertillery Cycle Track.

 Later the cycle track was used for cycle racing, athletics and sports etc but since the new grandstand has been constructed the track is no longer in a usable state for what it was originally designed for.

 Points of interest – The featured image above also shows the level entrances of number 1 and number 2, above the levels was Reservoir House, of the Abertillery reservoir number 3.
-To the left is Cyril Place, in 1914 Mr T. F. Salt applied to build these 12 houses in 2 terraces, he named them Cyril Place in Honour of his son Mr Cyril Salt who was sadly killed in 1915 in France during the Great War, he served in the Monmouthshire Regiment.
+To the left is Cyril Place, in 1914 Mr T. F. Salt applied to build these 12 houses in 2 terraces, Mr Salt named them Cyril Place in honour of his son Mr Cyril Salt who was sadly killed in 1915 in France during the Great War, he served in the Monmouthshire Regiment.
 On the front of one of the houses Mr T. E. Salt incorporated a stone relief carving of his sons regimental emblem a Welsh Dragon.

 In May 1921 money amounting to the sum of £350 was given by the secretary of the parks Improvement Committee for terracing at the football ground.
 The work on the new terracing was carried out by 25 unemployed workers of Abertillery under the instructions of the chief surveyor Mr L. D. Lewis (son of the former Cwmtillery Collieries general manager and ex-councillor, Mr Daniel Lewis of Blaenau Gwent).
-The Unemployment Workers Scheme was carefully managed and none of the men working in connection with it had less than 6 children under 14 years of age, one man had a family of 13 children.
+The Unemployment Workers Scheme was carefully managed and none of the men working in connection with it had less than six children under fourteen years of age, one man had a family of thirteen children.